-In competitive exams, the topic functions of the bank form an important part of the question paper and its knowledge is crucial to score good marks.
+In competitive exams, the topic ‘Functions of the Bank’ forms an important part of the question paper, and its knowledge is crucial to score good marks.

-For other graduate-level government examinations such as the SSC exam, the questions related to bank functions are asked under professional knowledge heading.
-Therefore, this article will walk you through important banking functions, their categories and more.
+For other graduate-level government examinations such as the SSC exam, the questions related to bank functions are asked under the professional knowledge heading.
+Therefore, this article will walk you through important banking functions, their categories, and more.

 Candidates preparing for any competitive or government exams can check the following links for their preparation:

 |Bank General Awareness||Static GK||Daily News|